-Lovelace was the daughter Lord Byron and mathematics-loving mother Annabella Milibanke who ensured rigorous studies in science, maths and logic.
+Lovelace was the daughter of Lord Byron and mathematics-loving mother Annabella Milibanke who ensured rigorous studies in science, maths and logic.

 Lovelace’s contribution and status as "world's first programmer" has become subject to debate, but one thing you can’t deny is without women in high tech during its pioneering post WWII period, the device you’re reading this on probably wouldn’t be called a “computer” – it might not even have existed.

 In the 1940s, the US military was building the Electronic Numerical Integrator And Computer (ENIAC), developed by John Mauchly and John Presper Ecker.
 Packing 17,468 vacuum tubes for switching and computation and weighing 30 tons, ENIAC is considered the world’s first general-purpose electronic computer.

 ENIAC was used by the US military to calculate missile trajectories in 1946.
 Before this, they had been employing women who had the job title “computer” who'd been calculating the numbers by hand.
 In 1945 the military put out the call for “computers” to program the then-secret ENIAC.
 A name was born.

 The ENAIC six hires were Jean Bartik, Frances “Betty” Snyder Holberton, Kathleen McNulty Mauchly Antonelli, Marlyn Wescoff Meltzer, Ruth Lichterman Teitelbaum and Frances Bilas Spence.